-Slow Cooker Smothered Pork Chops with bacon and brown gravy, served over rice!
-Fall off the bone tender!
+Slow Cooker Smothered Pork Chops with bacon and brown gravy made in the crock pot, served over rice!
+They are easy to make and fall-off-the-bone tender!
 You NEED to try this recipe!

-That all changed when I decided to use my handy dandy crock pot to make this recipe for Slow Cooker Smothered Pork Chops.
-They cook low and slow in the slow cooker allll day long and by dinner time, you’re left with fall off the bone, super tender, flavorful pork chops!
+I am so glad I decided to use my crock pot to make this recipe for Slow Cooker Smothered Pork Chops because not only were they so tender and delicious, it was really quite easy to make.
+The pork chops cook low and slow in the slow cooker allll day long and by dinner time, you’re left with fall off the bone, super tender, flavorful pork chops!

 By fall off the bone, I mean literally.
 I think I let out an audible squeal when I opened my crock pot after these guys had been cooking all day to literally see that the meat had fallen off the bone.
 Weeeeeeeeee!
 Trying to get the pork chops out of the slow cooker in one piece to take photos was almost nearly impossible.